 We would like to acknowledge the Australian Bureau of Statistics (ABS) for access to confidential unit files pertaining to the National Health Survey 2017/18 data.
 Although the research and analysis are based on data collected by the ABS, the opinions expressed do not represent the views of the ABS.

-Conflicts of Interest: Richard J. Harvey is a consultant with Medtronic, Olympus and NeilMed pharmaceuticals.
+Conflicts of Interest: RC serves as an unpaid editorial board member of Australian Journal of Otolaryngology.
+LK serves as an unpaid editorial board member of Australian Journal of Otolaryngology.
+RJH serves as Editor-in-Chief of Australian Journal of Otolaryngology.
+Richard J. Harvey is a consultant with Medtronic, Olympus and NeilMed pharmaceuticals.
 He has also been on the speakers’ bureau for Seqirus and MEDA pharmaceuticals.
 Raymond Sacks is a consultant for Medtronic and Olympus and is in the speaker bureau for Meda Pharmaceuticals.
 Larry Kalish is on the speaker bureau for Meda Pharmaceuticals, Care Pharmaceuticals and Bayer Pharmaceuticals.
 The other authors have no conflicts of interest to declare.

 - Gordis L. Epidemiology.
 4th ed.
 Saunders Elsevier; 2008.